rfong/rflog/_posts/2021-06-15-ultralight-web.md

 ---
 layout: post
-title: Ultralight / performant static web development
+title: Ultralight / performant static web dev explorations
-tags: [web, lightweight, jekyll, shaders]
+tags: [web, lightweight, jekyll, shaders, exploration]
+date: 2021-06-15 16:00:00
 ---

 My intense personal avoidance of laggy, heavyweight stacks is well voiced, especially since I have rampant focus issues when waiting for pages in development to reload.
-In particular, I often become sad in the presence of modern industrial web build systems, although I frequently tolerate them for job purposes.
+In particular, I often become sad in the presence of modern industrial frontend build systems that are slow even on local dev when very little code has been touched, although I frequently tolerate them for job purposes.

 Recently, I have been casually playing around with a couple of higher-performance web technologies evoking old-timey statically typed systems of yore.
 These may have significantly higher upfront frustration, but the runtime performance, compile-time errors, and consolidated logic just make me feel happy and nostalgic inside for some reason.
 Plus, it's fun to explore.